REACH High School Fall 2026

 Students should expect to participate in note-taking during lectures, regular discussions, tests, and occasional projects.
 Most reading and assignments will be done outside of class.

-High school students who attend class and complete all work will earn 1 Social Studies credit toward
+High school students who attend class and complete all work will earn 1 Social Studies credit toward graduation.

 Students will need access to a free Gmail account* as I send reading assignments, videos, and classwork to a Google Classroom.